FeiyangJin/feiyangjin.github.io/_pages/about.md

 =================
 I am proud that my research pushes the boundary of human's understanding of data races and program behavior.

+**Data Race Visualization** Explore an [interactive visualization tool](visProject/index.html) that demonstrates data races detected in parallel program.
+The source code can be found [here](https://github.com/FeiyangJin/visProject/tree/codeDisplay).
+This work in published in the 2024 IWOMP and the paper can be found [here](https://link.springer.com/chapter/10.1007/978-3-031-72567-8_11).

 **Determinism**: given the same input, how do we guarantee the programs will return the same output?
 How do we even define "same" here?
 In my [ECOOP](https://feiyangjin.github.io/publication/ecoop) paper, I give the formal definition of determinism for task-parallel programs with promises, and prove that data race freedom guarantees determinism for such program.

 **Happens-before relation**: task A happens before task B if and only if in all possible scheduing of the program, task A has to finish before task B starts.